Skole-Projekt-gruppe/CardioCoach/README.md

 ## 🚀 Features

-- Strava API Integration – Fetch your running, cycling, and other activity data.
+- Strava API Integration – Fetch your cycling ~~, running, and other activity~~ data.
 - Chat with CardioCoach – Ask questions about your workouts and get instant answers.
 - Personalized Insights – Analyze pace, heart rate, distance, and trends over time.
 - Data-Driven Coaching – Receive suggestions for improvement and training goals.